kubeovn/docs/docs/advance/with-ovn-ic.en.md

 ## Support cluster interconnection ECMP

-The premise controller is deployed according to this plan [deployment solution](#single-node-deployment-solution-1)
+The premise controller is deployed [according to this deployment solution](#single-node-deployment-solution-1)

 This solution supports cluster interconnection ECMP by default.
 The default ECMP path is 3.
 It also supports modifying the number of ECMP paths.
 Use the command: